moonbitlang/moonbit-docs/README.md

 2
 ```

 The `while` loop also supports an optional `else` clause.
-When the loop finishes, the `else` clause is executed.
+When the loop condition becomes false, the `else` clause will be executed, and then the loop will end.

 ```rust
 let mut i = 2